Frequently Asked

 What types of mental health conditions do you treat?

 Yes.
-We provide compassionate psychiatric care for individuals with dementia experiencing behavioral symptoms such as agitation, aggression, confusion, paranoia, or delusions.
-Our goal is to reduce crisis episodes, improve quality of life, and support caregivers.
+We provide psychiatric care for individuals with dementia experiencing behavioral symptoms such s agitation, aggression, paranoia, confusion, mood changes, and sleep disturbances.
+Our goal is to reduce distress, improve stability, and support both patients and caregivers.

-Do you treat individuals with autism, neurodivergence, or intellectual disabilities?
+Do you treat adults with autism, neurodivergence, or intellectual disabilities?

 Do you work with caregivers and family members?